pentaho/pentaho-platform-plugin-common-ui/README.md

 Common-ui historically contains commonly used utils/frameworks (e.g. jquery, angular) that are used across the platform.
 As we move forward with OSGI it is expected for these to be removed from common-ui to be deployed in a more modular way.

-#### Modules

-* Impl
-  * server
-  * gwt
-  * client: This module contains pentaho client side code plus some external dependencies that were modified to run in the pentaho environment.
-* Assemblies
-  * platform-plugin

 #### Pre-requisites for building the project:
 * Maven, version 3+
 * Java JDK 1.8